Title: MAT 136: Calculus I

 Important: Any time I feel you are taking advantage of the spirit of this, I reserve the right to take away an achievement point.

-To calculate your grade for the Presentation and Participation category, I will give the top 5 scores 100%.
-To calculate grades for the remaining students, I will divide each student’s total Achievement points by the average of the number of Achievement points earned by the top 6-15 students (i.e., I’ll ignore the top 5 students) and then convert to a percent.
+To calculate your grade for the Presentation and Participation category, I will divide your total Achievement points by the average of the number of Achievement points earned by the top five student Achievement point totals and then convert to a percent.

 Basis for Evaluation